NixOS options

 stylix.override

-An override that will be applied to stylix.base16Scheme when generating lib.stylix.colors.
+An override that will be applied to stylix.base16Scheme when generating config.lib.stylix.colors.

 Takes anything that a scheme generated by base16nix can take as argument to override.